-Wendy Elles heads into her fourth season as the Saint Michael's women's soccer head coach in 2016.
+Wendy Elles heads into her sixth season as the Saint Michael's women's soccer head coach in 2018.
 She is also the Intramural co-director for the College.

 In 2015, the Purple Knights held foes to two goals or less on eight occasions, with narrow 1-0 losses coming against regionally-ranked opponents University of New Haven and Southern New Hampshire.
 Six losses came by one goal, including in overtime versus SNHU and Bentley University.

 Saint Michael's tied for the eighth-best turnaround in Division II women's soccer in 2014, improving five games over its 2013 record thanks to such positive results as a 1-0 win over 2013 NCAA Tournament Final Four qualifier American International College, which was regionally ranked, and a scoreless draw with regionally-ranked Saint Anselm College.
-The Purple Knights also downed Merrimack College for the first time since 2002.
+The Purple Knights also downed Merrimack for the first time since 2002.
 At 5-11-1 overall and 4-9-1 in the Northeast-10 Conference, Saint Michael's was one league win shy of matching its highest total since 2002.
 Elles' charges matched their greatest shutout (5) figure in six years, which had been the last time the Purple and Gold accumulated more than the 13 assists they dished out in 2014.

 In 2013, the Purple Knights held opponents to two goals or fewer on 12 occasions, playing to seven one-goal decisions.

 During four years as the head coach at Lyndon State College, between 2009 and 2012, Elles led the Hornets to North Atlantic Conference (NAC) Tournament appearances twice, including while hosting their first postseason contest to cap a 9-8-1 campaign in 2011.
 Following the 2012 campaign, the team earned a National Soccer Coaches Association of America (NSCAA) Gold Medal Award for Team Ethics after not being assessed a single card during the fall.
 The Hornets earned the NAC Team Sportsmanship Award in 2009.